 The faculty has the view that strong alliances and strategic partnerships are needed for further developing the study programme.
 It is fully supported by its faculty members to seek collaboration in teaching, research, and community service.
-There is several cooperation with other HEIs or networks that are currently running:
+The Public Administration conducted benchmarks with other universities such as Sebelas Maret State University, Udayana University, and Diponegoro University.
+UPNVJT is also a member of the Western Australia - East Java Universities Consortium (WAEJUC), whose collaboration includes student exchanges and research collaborations.